awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 + No tag—Global \(all public AWS Regions\)\.

 Communities that are not supported for an AWS Direct Connect public connection are removed\.

+### Local Preference BGP Communities<a name="local-pref-bgp-communities"></a>

+You can use local preference BGP community tags to achieve load balancing and route preference for incoming traffic to your network\.
+For each prefix that you advertise over a BGP session, you can apply a community tag to indicate the priority of the associated path for returning traffic\.
+Local preference BGP community tags are supported for private virtual interfaces\.

+The following local preference BGP community tags are supported:

++ `7224:7100`—Low preference

++ `7224:7200`—Medium preference

++ `7224:7300`—High preference

+Local preference BGP community tags are mutually exclusive\.
+To load balance traffic across multiple AWS Direct Connect connections, apply the same community tag across the prefixes for the connections\.
+To support failover across multiple AWS Direct Connect connections, apply a community tag with a higher preference to the prefixes for the primary or active virtual interface\.

+Local preference BGP community tags are evaluated before any AS\_PATH attribute, and are evaluated in order from lowest to highest preference\.